jeffbcross/http-design/README.md

 By [Jeff Cross](https://github.com/jeffbcross) with much input from [Caitlin Potter](https://github.com/caitp), [Ben Lesh](https://github.com/blesh), [Igor Minar](https://github.com/igorminar), and other Angular team members.
-Jeff is the one responsible for bad ideas and errors.
+All are responsible for bad ideas, Jeff is responsible for errors.

 ## Overview